flyway/flywaydb.org/documentation/commandline/index.md

 ## Download and installation

 Select the platform that you need.
-Each download contains all editions (community, pro, enterprise) of Flyway.<br/><br/>
+Each download contains all editions of Flyway.<br/><br/>

 #### <i class="fa fa-windows"></i> Windows